AshugKG/asteroids/README.md

 # raylib-asteroids

 ## Overview
-This project is a simple game inspired by the classic Asteroids game.
-It utilizes the raylib library for graphics and sound, providing a fun and engaging experience.
+This project is a simple game inspired by the classic Asteroids game, build in raylib.

 ## Project Structure
 The project is organized into several directories and files: